run-llama/llama_index/llama-index-integrations/tools/llama-index-tools-azure-code-interpreter/README.md

 `upload_file`: (Available to developer) Upload a file or a stream of data into a Session under the path `/mnt/data`.

 `download_file`: (Available to developer) Download a file by its path relative to the path `/mnt/data` to the tool's hosting agent.

-This loader is designed to be used as a way to load data as a Tool in a Agent.